 It is really helpful to write down a list of coping skills that can be implemented during an anxiety attack such as deep breathing, escaping by listening to music or watching TV.
 Have them talk back to the thoughts that are making them anxious.
 They can read scriptures or statements that are true, for example; “I’m ok, this is just a feeling and it will pass”.
 Holding a stress ball or talking it out are other coping skills that can be very helpful.

 Keep this list handy so that you can ask which coping skill they’d like to practice.
 If your child doesn’t want to cooperate begin deep breathing exercises and ask him to do it with you.
 You can then try to gently and calmly lead them into one of these skills to see if it’s helpful.

 Sometimes a supplement like GABA or l-Theanine can help to calm your child just enough to where he will be able to practice his coping skills.
 Using Lavender, Stress Away or Peace and Calming essential oils from Young Living can be very helpful as well.

 If your child’s anxiety is too much for you and you aren’t able to work through it with him, please seek out the help of a therapist who can teach you both Cognitive Behavioral Therapy (CBT).
 This was one of the best things we did for our daughter.

 WHAT NOT TO DO

 You never want to tell your anxious child to stop being anxious.
 Don’t force them to cooperate and never call them names or make fun of them.
-Remember that you’re child cannot control their anxiety nor can they control their actions at the time unless they’ve been given the tools and the practice they need.
+Remember that you’re the child cannot control their anxiety nor can they control their actions at the time unless they’ve been given the tools and the practice they need.

-Next time, I’ll be discussing how infections, food, and environment could be the cause of your child’s anxiety.
+Next time, I’ll be discussing how infections, food, and the environment could be the cause of your child’s anxiety.
 In the meantime, go hug your anxious child.